paulcdejean/eslint-plugin-bitburning/README.md

 - [x] Require await before async functions (functions ending with Async)
 - [x] Require guards
 - [x] Require that js files export a function with their filename
-- [ ] Automatically fix js files that are missing a function with their filename
+- [x] Automatically fix js files that are missing a function with their filename
-- [ ] Automatically add guard statements
+- [x] Automatically add guard statements
+- [ ] Require ns argument is documented with type NS and description NS
+- [ ] Automatically import undefined errors from errors
 - [ ] Require constants in constants.js to use SCREAMING_SNAKE_CASE

 ## Installation